 You don't have that authority.

-If you had the authority what would you recommend?
+If you had the authority, what would you recommend?

-In what instance in a patient who has a the situation that you've described.
+In a patient who has a secret.

-Well ideally if you there's a couple of things.
+Well, ideally, if you there's a couple of things.

-If a patient has a severe psychiatric illness and I'm saying the admit these patients don't often react violently but let's say you do have a patient who has a history of being violent off his medication who has a history of assaulting a family off of medication who you feel that that you can get stabilized and get treated and then when they leave the hospital, they refuse to take the medication.
+But let's say you do have a patient who has a history of being violent off his medication, who has a history of assaulting a family off of medication, who you feel that you can get stabilized and get treated, and then when they leave the hospital, they refuse to take the medication.

-I mean, in an ideal world, I mean, in a world that you want to protect others, uh, you know, it wouldn't it be ideal if the court could order them that they have to go every two weeks or every four weeks to get their shot, because you know if they don't, they're gonna be a danger to others.
+I mean, in an ideal world, I mean, in a world that you want to protect others, you know, wouldn't it be ideal if the court could order them that they have to go every two weeks or every four weeks to get their shot?

 But that's not how the system is.

-Because unless they're imminently a danger to themselves or others imminently hours away.
+Because unless they're imminently a danger to themselves or others, imminently hours away.

-And you know what would happen if if you prevailed, if you if you were able to deal with patients that you properly diagnosed in the way in which you've described, what would happen is some Hollywood producer come along, hear about it, and make a movie about how one of these people so treated actually came up with the cure for cancer,
+You know what would happen if you prevailed, if you were able to deal with patients that you properly diagnosed in the way in which you've described, what would happen is some Hollywood producer come along, hear about it, and make a movie about how one of these people so treated actually came up with the cure for cancer, but nobody was willing to listen because they were insane.

-but nobody was willing to listen because they were insane, and that would put pressure on society not to put these people away.
+And that would put pressure on society not to put these people away.

-It's the same what we've done with the homeless.
+It's the same, what we've done with the homeless.

 And they try to make this connection.

-Uh it's it's I don't know, it's a vicious circle.
+It's, I don't know, it's a vicious circle.

 I don't envy you your job.

-It sounds like a lot of uh of frustration.
+It sounds like a lot of frustration.

-Be right back, folks, don't go away.
+Be right back, folks.

-And welcome back.
+Hey, welcome back.

 Great to have you.

-I I assume that uh people would understand this.
+I assume that people would understand this.

-I do not come to this program today thinking I know what to do about this, and I don't want anybody to assume that I'm sitting here thinking I have the answers, because I don't.
+And I don't want anybody to assume that I'm sitting here thinking I have the answers because I don't.

 I don't know that it can be.